bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 #### Redeploy

-This step will configure some environment variables on the container, which will reference the DB connection parameters stored in Secrets Manager, and create a new container revision.
+This step will configure some environment variables in the container which reference the DB connection parameters stored in Secrets Manager, and create a new container revision.

 Remember this code from `database.js`?
 ```js